• Skip to primary navigation

 This was a super simple project that left me with a darling straw tote, and I can’t wait to show you just how to make your own!

-Supplies Needed to Paint a Straw Tote
+Supplies Needed to Paint a Straw Purse

 This post contains affiliate links.
 To read my full disclosure policy, please click here.